 A few key factors to take into consideration before deciding where you want to go should be affordability, availability of jobs, and diversity.

-Taking this into account, we have compiled a list of 5 top UK cities for Indian students.
+Taking this into account, we have compiled a list of the 5 best student cities in the UK for Indian students.
 Whether you love the peace and tranquillity of the suburbs or the craze and energy of the metropolitans, we have you covered.

 London was ranked the best student city in the world (QS) for the second year in a row.
 Though the expenses can be a bit on the higher end, you will get an experience that is worth every penny.